 - Pre-heat the oven to 300, with the rack placed in the lower third of the oven.

 - Grease a 9 x 9 inch non-stick baking pan with butter or cooking spray.

 - MAKE THE SHORTBREAD

 - In a medium bowl using a hand mixer, beat butter and sugar on medium high speed until light and fluffy, about 3 minutes.
-Alternatively, you

 - Add the vanilla, reduce speed to low, and carefully add the flour and salt until just combined.